Krisha McCoy, MS

 You should also consider limiting your intake of caffeine.
 There is conflicting evidence about the harmful effects of caffeine.
 Caffeine has been reported to be associated with an increased risk of

 miscarriage.
-Most healthcare professionals believe that a cup or two of coffee per day will not harm your baby.
+Most healthcare professionals believe that a cup or 2 of coffee per day will not harm your baby.
 Limiting your caffeine consumption during your entire pregnancy may be advisable, since we do not have full knowledge about the safety of caffeine.

 If you are a vegetarian, are lactose intolerant, or have other dietary restrictions, consult your doctor or a dietitian.
 Advice can be given to help you plan a well-balanced, healthy diet to fit your lifestyle and needs.